PaulFrankling/PaulFrankling-online-cv/README.md

 ## Features:

-* I have added `scroll-behavior: smooth;` to the website navigation to keep the user oriented.
+The website has a responsive navigation bar in the header and I have added `scroll-behavior: smooth;` to the navigation to keep the user oriented by scrolling to its destination.
 It looks better than the navigation instantly taking the user to its website destination.

-*
+The navigation bar also features a change of colour to madarin `#ef8354` when the user hovers over each link which has been done to enhance interactivity.

+The Footer has copyright information as well as social media icons and a download icon for my CV.
+Again, I have implemented a change of colour to mandarin `#ef8354` when these icons arre hovered over.

+### Profile Section

+My profile section is split into two parts; a summary of my profile and a list of personal details.
+They are seperated into two columns when viewed on a tablet and desktop.
+My profile explains my present status and future aims and aspirations.
+I present this by displaying a question in bold and an answer next to each one.

+My personal details are briefly presented with an image of myself.
+This image provides a professional perception to the user.
+I include one of two CV download icons here too.

 ## Features to implement in the future: